First, W3M chooses a Team Contact to manage the group creation process.

-There are key characteristics that are typically required (in different measure) of all specifications and they are therefore called “horizontal” characteristics.
+There are key characteristics that are typically required (in different measure, and per section 126.96.36.199 Wide Review of the Process Document) of all specifications and they are therefore called “horizontal” characteristics.
 As of today, the identified horizontal characteristics are: accessibility, internationalization, mobility, device independence, privacy, security, and technical architecture principles.
 For each of these characteristics, W3M will designate which team members have expertise to help all team contacts ensure the characteristics are achieved.

 During the charter creation process, the Team Contact needs to involve at least one expert for each horizontal characteristic to ensure that the Charter adequately describes any dependencies it might have relative to horizontal characteristics.
 This should be a lightweight involvement – such as an email with a draft charter with a request for comment.
 Ideally, this involvement should start early in Charter development to avoid undue delays.
 Team Contacts should negotiate the timing of reviews early in the chartering process.